Arkansas deputy killed during Wreaths Across America escort

 BENTONVILLE, Ark.
-(KNWA/FOX24) — A local law enforcement officer is dead after being hit by a truck in Bentonville during an escort to deliver materials for a Wreaths Across America event.
+(KNWA/FOX24) — A local law enforcement officer is dead after being hit by a truck in Bentonville, Arkansas, during an escort to deliver materials for a Wreaths Across America event on Saturday.

-The Benton County Division of Public Safety posted the following information on its Facebook page Saturday morning.
+The Benton County Division of Public Safety released a statement via Facebook Saturday morning, saying in part:

-Later that morning, the Benton County Sheriff’s Office released a statement, identifying Detective Newell as the person killed.
+Later that morning, the Benton County Sheriff’s Office identified Newell as the person killed.

 Detective Newell was one of the law enforcement officers escorting large trucks for a Wreaths Across America event.